Le Déserteur (song)

 Writer and musician Boris Vian was a heavy critic of the French colonial wars of the 1950s.
 Due to the heavy criticism expressed in Le Déserteur, French radio stations were not allowed to play it.

 "Le Déserteur" (/fr/, The Deserter) is an anti-war song written by the French poet and musician Boris Vian.
 It was first performed on the day of the decisive French defeat in the First Indochina War on May 7, 1954.
 The song was sung by Marcel Mouloudji on that day in concert, and he recorded it a week later.
-Its sale and broadcast were however forbidden by the French national radio committee until 1962.
+However, its sale and broadcast were forbidden by the French national radio committee until 1962.

 The first translation was in 1956 into Esperanto.
-It was later translated into German (1959 by Gerd Semmer), English (September 1964 by John Brunner), Italian (1966 by Santo Catanuto, 1971 by Giorgio Calabrese, sung by Luigi Tenco, Ornella Vanoni and Ivano Fossati), Swedish ("Desertören", 1969 by Roland Von Malmborg, "Jag står här på ett torg" before 2003 by Lars Forssell), Dutch ("De deserteur", 1964 by Ernst van Altena, sung by Peter Blanker), Polish ("Dezerter" by Wojciech Młynarski), Welsh ("Y FFoadur" by Huw Jones), Catalan (1977 sung by Ramon Muntaner and Joan Ollé, 1980 by Joan Isaac), Danish (1964 by Per Dich), Spanish (1986 by Glutamato Ye-yé, 2003 by Manuel Talens, later by José Manuel Caballero Bonald) and many other languages.
+It was later translated into German (1959 by Gerd Semmer), English (September 1964 by John Brunner), Italian (1966 by Santo Catanuto, Norwegian riksmål ("Herr president", 1966 by André Bjerke), 1971 by Giorgio Calabrese, sung by Luigi Tenco, Ornella Vanoni and Ivano Fossati), Swedish ("Desertören", 1969 by Roland Von Malmborg, "Jag står här på ett torg" before 2003 by Lars Forssell), Dutch ("De deserteur", 1964 by Ernst van Altena, sung by Peter Blanker), Polish ("Dezerter" by Wojciech Młynarski), Welsh ("Y FFoadur" by Huw Jones), Catalan (1977 sung by Ramon Muntaner and Joan Ollé, 1980 by Joan Isaac), Danish (1964 by Per Dich), Spanish (1986 by Glutamato Ye-yé, 2003 by Manuel Talens, later by José Manuel Caballero Bonald) and many other languages.
 The song was recorded in French by Peter, Paul & Mary in 1966 and by Esther & Abi Ofarim for their album 2 In 3 in 1967.
 "The Deserter" was one of four Vian songs translated into English and released as a 1983 EP by New Zealand musician Bill Direen, using the pseudonym "Feast of Frogs" (the other songs were "Snob", "I Drink", and "Hurt Me Johnny").
 In the United States, Joan Baez sang it during the Vietnam War.